 When you can settle permanently

 The earliest you can apply to settle in the UK (called ‘indefinite leave to remain’) is after you’ve lived in the country for 5 years continuously with permission to stay (‘leave to remain’) as a partner.
-You can’t count any permission to stay in the UK as a fiancé, fiancée or proposed civil partner.
+You cannot count any permission to stay in the UK as a fiancé, fiancée or proposed civil partner.

 The rules are different if you applied before 9 July 2012.